 Students at the National Gallery of Canada

-- viewing Argentine portraiture in an age of Peronism;
+• Argentine portraiture in an age of Peronism

-Prospective students are encouraged to contact individual professors before applying to learn more about the particular strengths of the department.
+Prospective students are welcome to contact individual professors to learn more about the particular strengths of the department.
 Please consult individual faculty web pages for more information about faculty specializations and research interests.

 Financial support is available to students in the form of scholarships, research assistantships, and teaching assistantships.

 Discussion after the keynote lecture at New Maternalisms